 |Account creation||• The defined local administrator account is created automatically if missing

 • The local administrator account parameters include Account name, Full name, UID, Shell, Home folder, Password and Hidden flag

 |Account remediation||The Full name, Shell and Hidden flag parameters are reverted to the targeted ones if detected as modified|

 |Account picture||The local administrator account can be customized with a picture provided by your organization (PNG file)|

 |Administrative privileges||• EasyLAPS can be configured so only the local administrator account has administrative privileges on the device

 • In this context, the other accounts lose their administrative privileges if they have any

-• It is still possible to specify account names which escape this degradation
+• It is still possible to specify account and group names which escape this degradation

 |Slack / Microsoft Teams integration||• EasyLAPS can report to a dedicated channel the status message of its execution